Alison Krauss: Awards and honors

 Krauss has won twenty-seven Grammy Awards over the course of her career as a solo artist, as a group with Union Station, as a duet with Robert Plant, and as a record producer.
-As of 2021, she ranks fourth on the list of winners of the most Grammy Awards.
+As of 2025, she ranks fifth on the list of winners of the most Grammy Awards.
 She overtook Aretha Franklin for the most female wins at the 46th Grammy Awards, where Krauss won three, bringing her total at the time to seventeen (Franklin won her sixteenth that night).
 The Recording Academy (which presents the Grammy Awards) presented her with a special musical achievement honor in 2005.
-She has also won 14 International Bluegrass Music Association Awards, 9 Country Music Association Awards, 2 Gospel Music Association Awards, 2 CMT Music Awards, 2 Academy of Country Music Awards, and 1 Canadian Country Music Award.
+She has also won 15 International Bluegrass Music Association Awards, 9 Country Music Association Awards, 2 Gospel Music Association Awards, 2 CMT Music Awards, 2 Academy of Country Music Awards, and 2 Canadian Country Music Awards.
 Country Music Television ranked Krauss 12th on their "40 Greatest Women of Country Music" list in 2002.

 At the 76th Academy Awards in February 2004, where she performed two nominated songs from the Cold Mountain soundtrack, Krauss was chosen by Hollywood shoe designer Stuart Weitzman to wear a pair of $2 million 'Cinderella' sandals with 4½ inch clear glass stiletto heels and two straps adorned with 565 Kwiat diamonds set in platinum.
 Feeling like a rather unglamorous choice, Krauss said, "When I first heard, I was like, 'What were they thinking?'
 I have the worst feet of anybody who will be there that night!"
 In addition to the fairy-tale-inspired shoes, Weitzman outfitted Krauss with a Palm Trēo 600 smartphone, bejeweled with 3,000 clear-and-topaz-colored Swarovski crystals.
 The shoes were returned, but Krauss kept the crystal-covered phone.
 Weitzman chose Krauss to show off his fashions at the urging of his daughters, who are fans of Krauss' music.

 In May 2012, Alison Krauss was awarded an Honorary Doctorate of Music from Berklee College of Music.

 In March 2015, her hometown of Champaign, Illinois, designated the 400 block of West Hill Street as "Honorary Alison Krauss Way".

+On April 13, 2024, Krauss became a recipient of the Order of Lincoln, which is Illinois' highest civilian honor.

 Personal life

 Krauss was married to musician Pat Bergeson from 1997 to 2001.
-They had one child, born in 1999.
+They have one child, born in 1999.